sungiant/fun/README.md

 ## Getting started

-Fun is available as a stand-alone library via [nuget][fun_nuget].
+Fun is available as a stand-alone library via [nuget][nuget].
 Here's an example nuget `packages.config` file that pulls in Fun:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>